Thermalization in open many-body systems and KMS detailed balance: Recovering Complete Positivity while preserving detailed balance

+Then, assuming that $K_0<\infty$, if one chooses $T(\alpha) = T^*_{opt}(\alpha)$ (see Eq.~\eqref{eq:optimalT}), the error scales as $\bigo{\alpha (\Gamma_0t) \sqrt{\Gamma_0 \tau_0}}$. \end{theorem} We refer to App.~\ref{app:LSI} for the proof of this result.
+Notice that the error resulting from disregarding the Lamb-shift correction defined with respect to the renormalized system Hamiltonian is of the same order as the one encountered in Thm.~\ref{thm:coarseGrain}.

-This discussion naturally raises the question: is there a way to further approximate $\widehat{\lind}^{CG}$ in the limit of large, but finite observation time $T(\alpha)$, so that the generated evolution is exactly detailed balance?
+Interestingly, Thm.~\ref{thm:approxDB} is unchanged by this discussion, since the rates are defined only in terms of properties of the bath.
+The discussion above thus shows that $\hat{\lind}^{CG*}$ has rates that are close to be detailed balance, and no extra Lamb-shift term that could hinder the thermalization process.} This discussion naturally raises the question: is there a way to further approximate $\widehat{\lind}^{CG*}$ in the limit of large, but finite observation time $T(\alpha)$, so that the generated evolution is exactly detailed balance?
 A straightforward attempt is to expand Eq.~\eqref{eq:gammarateCG} and Eq.~\eqref{eq:SrateCG} in powers of $\bigo{T(\alpha)^{-1}}$, yielding a Lindbladian with rates:

 Unfortunately, this approximation breaks the complete positivity of the generated semi-group.
 However, a more careful expansion is possible in the form of an approximation of $\gamma_{kl}^{\omega,\tilde{\omega}}$ which decays with $\bigo{T(\alpha)^{-1}}$ and that allows to generate a CP-semigroup.
-First, we can derive the following fact: \begin{theorem}[Detailed balanced approximation of $\gamma_{kl}^{\omega,\tilde{\omega}}$] The coefficient $\gamma_{kl}^{\omega,\tilde{\omega}}$ associated to $\widehat{\lind}^{CG}$ satisfies the bound:
+First, we can derive the following fact: \begin{theorem}[Detailed balanced approximation of $\gamma_{kl}^{\omega,\tilde{\omega}}$] The coefficient $\gamma_{kl}^{\omega,\tilde{\omega}}$ associated to $\widehat{\lind}^{CG*}$ satisfies the bound: